Rosyahirah/Rosyahirah/README.md

 ### Hi there 👋
-**Welcome to my data portfolio!
-Here, I document a summary of my projects in the data field.**

 <!--
 **Rosyahirah/Rosyahirah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.